 Microvast Holdings, Inc. is a Delaware corporation that is a holding company.
 As a holding company with no material operations of our own, our operations are conducted through our subsidiaries, including subsidiaries based in China.
 Although we are in the process of diversifying the geographic concentration of our operations, including by developing manufacturing facilities in Europe and the United States ("U.S."), a substantial portion of our facilities are currently located in the PRC.
 Our auditor is located in China.

-Trading in our securities may be prohibited under the Holding Foreign Companies Accountable Act if the Public Company Accounting Oversight Board determines that it cannot inspect or fully investigate our auditor, and as a result, an exchange may determine to delist our securities.
-PLEASE SEE "- RISKS RELATED TO DOING BUSINESS IN THE PRC" FOR A LIST OF RISK FACTORS ASSOCIATED WITH OUR SUBSIDIARIES' OPERATIONS IN CHINA.
-All securities being offered pursuant to this prospectus are securities of the Delaware holding company, and accordingly no investor will acquire a direct interest in any of the equity securities of our subsidiaries.
+Effect of Holding Foreign Companies Accountable Act and Recent PCAOB Developments